 Our Behaviour Policy uses the principle of, ‘Do as you would be done by…’ Children hear this message reinforced often and assemblies and CWB (Citizenship and Wellbeing) lessons support this.
+Especially kind acts - from whatever age child - are praised and often rewarded with a postcard sent home to share the details.

 This simple message is easily understood by the very youngest and is applicable for life.
 The book from which we took our inspiration is available in each library.